 Here, the atoms do not have charges, so no need to mark the charges.

-And in the above structure, you can see that the central atom (center phosphorus) forms an octet.
+In the above structure, you can see that the central atom (center phosphorus) forms an octet.
+And the outside atoms (other phosphorus) also form an octet.
 Hence, the octet rule is satisfied.